 #7 – Air Frying Needs Accessories

-When you invest in them once (just like the Airfryer) they will last you years and save you a huge amount of calories.
+When you invest in them once (just like the air fryer) they will last you years and save you a huge amount of calories.

-Quick Airfryer Conversion Chart
+Quick Air Fryer Conversion Chart

-I have also put together a quick Airfryer conversion chart.
+I have also put together a quick Air Fryer conversion chart.
 That way if you want something quick for dinner and you want to air fry it then you can quickly turn to this list.

-It features a lot of my favourite Airfryer foods and it is great for referencing later.
+It features a lot of my favourite Air Fryer foods and it is great for referencing later.

 It includes meat, fish, vegetables, desserts (I cook plenty of those), pastries, breakfast ideas and so much more:

-So as you can see most recipes will cook on 180c/360f.
-Its an easy temperature to remember and then if you want things more crispy then use 200c/400f.
+As you can see most recipes will cook on 180c/360f.
+It’s an easy temperature to remember and then if you want things more crispy then use 200c/400f.

 Dominic being the trained chef, will always do this and sometimes I have things going on that I naturally forget.

-Airfryer For Beginners PDF Cookbook
+101 Air Fryer Recipes For Beginners PDF Cookbook

-If you would like to get all the recipes mentioned above, along with all the extra tutorials, then click on the image above or click here.
+If you would like to get all the recipes mentioned above, along with all the extra air fryer beginners tutorials, then click on the image above or click here.